 There are several unsupervised swim areas around the lake that appeal to kids of all ages.
 The first few feet are the right depth for even the youngest of our swimmers.

 Stop by Clancy’s on the Beach for breakfast, lunch or dinner and enjoy their scrumptious beef on a bun or “king-sized” King Clancy Burger.
 Make sure you bring your appetite as they don’t skimp on the portion size.
 Clancy’s also stock most of the needed groceries staples and is licensed for off-sale.
-Summer hours are Tuesday to Sunday, 10AM to 10PM.
-Winter hours do vary so best to check directly with them.

 Every Saturday in the summer there are vendors at the Park Office selling baking, jams and seasonal vegetable.
 Go early for the best selection.